taut0logy/intro-to-git/README.md

 git commit --amend -m "Add forgotten-file.txt"
 ```

-Ammend essentially allows you to add changes to the last commit without creating a new commit.
+amend essentially allows you to add changes to the last commit without creating a new commit.

 # Conclusion